jackylee0424/shybot/README.md

 Shybot
 ======

 Shybot is an emotion-driven robot like a shy creature.
-This repository contains its prototype code based on Romo.
 Shybot was a [research project](http://affect.media.mit.edu/projects.php?id=2306 "Affective Computing Group") from the Autism
 Theory and Technology class (2007) at the Media Lab, MIT.

 <img src="https://raw.github.com/jackylee0424/shybot/master/doc/shybot_07a.jpg" height=240 />